-4.7 Points reporting period
+4.6 Points reporting period

-Each person has their own points reporting period each month.
+Each person has their own points reporting period.
 Generally, your points reporting period starts on the day you agree to your first Job Plan.

 For example, if you agree to your Job Plan and commence in Workforce Australia Online on 17 January, your points reporting period will start from this day and will end on 16 February.
-Your next points reporting period will start on 17 February.
+Your new points reporting period will start on 17 February.